canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 ## Run commands on the workload container

-From Juju 2.9.17, Pebble includes an API for executing arbitrary commands on the workload container: the [`Container.exec`](https://ops.readthedocs.io/en/latest/#ops.Container.exec) method.
+Pebble includes an API for executing arbitrary commands on the workload container: the [`Container.exec`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.Container.exec) method.
 It supports sending stdin to the process and receiving stdout and stderr, as well as more advanced options.

-To run simple commands and receive their output, call `Container.exec` to start the command, and then use the returned [`Process`](https://ops.readthedocs.io/en/latest/#ops.pebble.ExecProcess) object's [`wait_output`](https://ops.readthedocs.io/en/latest/#ops.pebble.ExecProcess.wait_output) method to wait for it to finish and collect its output.
+To run simple commands and receive their output, call `Container.exec` to start the command, and then use the returned [`Process`](https://ops.readthedocs.io/en/latest/reference/pebble.html#ops.pebble.ExecProcess) object's [`wait_output`](https://ops.readthedocs.io/en/latest/reference/pebble.html#ops.pebble.ExecProcess.wait_output) method to wait for it to finish and collect its output.

 For example, to back up a PostgreSQL database, you might use `pg_dump`: